topliceanu/stand/README.md

 - Lightweigh wrapper on top of the [official azure storage sdk](https://github.com/Azure/azure-storage-node) with a OOP syntax.
 - All methods return promises instead of using the callback pattern.
-- Flexible schema definition language using [schemajs](https://github.com/eleith/schemajs) which ensures entity data validation.
+- Flexible declarative schema DSL using [schemajs](https://github.com/eleith/schemajs) which allows easy configuration of entity data validation, defaults, etc.
+- Chaining table query API.

 ## Install